CSE142/fa21-CSE142L-intro-starter/README.md

 open the Jupyter notebook and proceed with lab itself.

 **NOTE:** There is a pre-lab reading quiz due on Wednesday.
-For this lab, I've provided a [pdf of the lab](./Lab.pdf) so you can read it without actually connecting to datahub.
+For this lab, I've provided a [pdf of the lab](./Lab.pdf) (I know it appears very long, but it's not really that much text) so you can read it without actually connecting to datahub.
 You can take the quiz at https://www.gradescope.com/courses/316365.

 # Software You Will Need